-Since the outbreak of the pandemic, the Company has been actively managing its response to the COVID 19 pandemic since early March.
-Staff have been working from home and travel has been suspended.
+Since the outbreak of the pandemic, Africa Oil has been actively managing its response to the COVID-19 pandemic since early March.
+Staff have been working from home and non-essential travel has been suspended.
 The Company have also been engaged with partners to understand the measures being undertaken to protect the staff and ensure that safe operations are maintained where essential.
+There have been no cases of infections amongst the Company's employees and contractors and operations continue normally.